QipengGuo/CycleGT/README.md

 "text": "<ENT_0> is served by the <ENT_1> .",
 "entities": [["Abilene", ",", "Texas"], ["Abilene", "Regional", "Airport"]]}
 ```
-BTW, we don't tokenize the text, so make sure that the entity and text have been tokenized in the list format.
+BTW, we don't tokenize the text, so make sure that the entity and text have been tokenized.

 ## Citing CycleGT